curimit/SugarCpp/README.md

 ```

 #### Defer and Finally
-Due to C++11 does not support C# style Finally syntax, it's difficult to guarantee resource be closed or pointer be deleted while exception happens.
+Due to the fact that C++11 does not support C# style Finally syntax, it's difficult to guarantee resource be closed or pointer be deleted while exception happens.

 SugarCpp provide two syntax: defer/finally
-+ `defer` is fast, lightweight, the generate C++ code is highly readable.
++ `defer` is fast, lightweight, the generated C++ code is highly readable.
 It simply insert code before `return`/`continue`/`break` statements.
 So when exception happens, the codes decleared by `defer` are **not** guarantee to be run.

 + `finally` is little heavier than `defer`.
 It is behaved just like the finally syntax in C# or Java.
-It use deconstructor to guarantee when exception happens, the codes decleared by `finally` will still be run.
+It uses a destructor to guarantee when exception happens, the codes decleared by `finally` will still be run.

 ##### This is an example of defer
 Notice it has no extra cost and does not handle exceptions.